5. To translate

 The search field is used to filter the lines to display, for example, only the obsolete translations.

-The Ver. column indicates the version number of the source document.
+The column Ver.
+Specifies the version number of the source document.
 By hovering over the translation status, the number of the last translated version is displayed.

-It is possible to access the file to be translated in the CAT tool editor directly from the translation report for the source document.
+The file to be translated can be accessed in the CAT Phrase editor directly from the translation report for the source document.

 Just click on the symbol next to the translation status for the desired file in the desired language.
-The file opens in the CAT tool editor.
+The file opens in the editor of the CAT Phrase tool (provided you have access to it).

 This feature can be used with the status: